 Have the Essentials Handy

-Depending on what kind of virtual date you have planned, chances are you have a few items—set pieces or props, for the theatrical-minded—that will be used while you’re enjoying the company of your SB or SD.
+Depending on what kind of virtual date you have planned, chances are you have a few items—set pieces or props, for the theatrical-minded—that will be used while you’re enjoying the company of your date.
 We highly recommend having everything within arm’s reach before you launch your video call.

 - If you’re simply having some nice conversation and getting to know each other, a solid beer, fabulous cocktail or glass of fine wine isn’t just liquid courage—it’s also social lubrication!
 Have some freezer-chilled beer mugs ready, pre-batch your cocktail and have the pitcher ready for refills, or chill your white or rosé hours before your call (and get an ice bucket prepared).
 Again, nobody likes waiting—especially if they can’t enjoy that luscious libation with you!

-- There are all kinds of fun date ideas to choose from when deciding how to spend your time on video with your SB or SD.
+- There are all kinds of fun date ideas to choose from when deciding how to spend your time on video.
 Whether it’s preparing a meal together in separate kitchens, playing a board or video game from afar, or working out together, it’s important to have your ducks in a row to ensure the date goes smoothly.
 Have your meal ingredients ready and the oven preheated, set up the board game or be ready to log in to your game console, and have your yoga mat rolled out with bottles of water on the side.
 The more you prepare, the more time you’ll have to spend that quality time with each other!

 Dress to Impress